Harmony Borax Works

 The Harmony Borax Works is located in Death Valley at Furnace Creek Springs, then called Greenland.
 It is now located within Death Valley National Park in Inyo County, California.
 It is on the National Register of Historic Places.

 Origin and twenty-mule teams

 After discovery of Borax deposits here by Aaron and Rosie Winters in 1881, business associates William Tell Coleman and Francis Marion Smith subsequently obtained claims to these deposits, opening the way for "large-scale" borax mining in Death Valley.
-The Harmony operation became famous through the use, from 1883 to 1889, of large twenty-mule teams and double wagons which hauled borax the long overland route to the closest railroad in Mojave, California.
+Coleman constructed Harmony Borax Works and production of borax started in late 1883.
+In an effort to save money and achieve greater efficiency, Coleman had unique borax wagons designed to get the product to the closest railhead in Mojave, California.
+The wagons consisted of two box wagons and a water wagon pulled by a team of twenty animals typically consisting of eighteen mules and two horses.
+While these methods were in use only for a short period of time, from 1883 to 1889, they gained great notoriety and became famous after the fact thanks to the advertising efforts of Stephen T. Mather, who later became the National Park Service's first director.

 During the summer months, when it was too hot to crystallize borax in Death Valley, a smaller borax mining operation shifted to his Amargosa Borax Plant in Amargosa, near the present community of Tecopa, California.
 The Harmony Works remained under Coleman's operation until 1888, when his business collapsed.